wendlers/install-propeller-toolchain/README.md

 Note: in the editor, check if the font looks "right" otherwise something went wrong withe the installation of the Propeller TTF-font.

+*Check spin2cpp*

+Change to "s2cpptest" subdirectory containing a simple SPIN program which blinks the LED on
+P16:

+	cd ./s2cpptest
+	export PATH=/opt/parallax/bin:$PATH
+	make

+This should produce a "blinky.h", "blink.cpp" and the "blink.elf" binary from the file "blink.spin".
+Load this to the propeller with:

+	make load